 Even though grouping typically involves dimension fields, you can group by measure.
 If you do, Metabase will automatically divide those numerical values into bins that make the grouping more useful.
-In Figure 3 below, we’ve grouped the
+We’ve grouped the

 Filtering measures and dimensions

 You can filter your data according to either measures or dimensions in Metabase.
 Filters limit the results of your query according to a specific field.
-In figure 4 below, we’ve decided to filter the
+We’ve decided to filter the

 Products table, requesting that Metabase show us products that have a category other than Gizmo, with a price greater than $50.
 In this query, we’ve filtered according to both a dimension and a measure.